 What if they do Not Feel Right?

 Any foreign element that is added to the tooth is bound to make you feel uncomfortable in the beginning.
 However, after a few days, you will get used to the sealer, and you’ll barely notice its presence.
 Moreover, dental sealers are usually custom-designed to suit the specific nuances of your bite.
-Nonetheless, if your sealers are causing the kid pain, be sure to let the dentist know so they can make the necessary adjustments.
+Nonetheless, if your sealers are causing the kid pain, be sure to let your dental provider know so they can make the necessary adjustments.

-Teeth which feature deep pits, such as pre-molars and molars, are usually at a higher risk of getting decay as bacteria is able to fit into the tiny crevices and hide there.
+Teeth that feature deep pits, such as surface molars and premolars, are usually at a higher risk of getting decay as bacteria is able to fit into the tiny crevices and hide there.
 And it is extremely difficult to clean these fissures by either brushing or flossing.
-Once bacteria settles into a crevice, it starts decaying the tooth gradually until a cavity is formed.
+Once bacteria settle into a crevice, it starts decaying the tooth gradually until a cavity is formed.

-When left untreated, cavities can result in tooth loss or the need for intensive corrective techniques such as root canals.
+When left untreated, dental caries can result in tooth loss or the need for intensive corrective techniques such as root canals.
 Taking preventative measures is much better and cheaper than dealing with corrective techniques later on.

 Dental sealants are extremely helpful in helping you maintain strong and healthy teeth.
-Children are less likely to put in as much as effort as you do during brushing or flossing.
-As such, it is best to get them sealers as soon as their molars are fully grown.
+Children are less likely to put in as much effort as you do during brushing or flossing.
+As such, it is best to get them sealers as soon as their molar teeth are fully grown.
 The best age is usually around six years of age.

 Kinder Smiles is a children’s dentist and orthodontist practice that aims to ensure that your young one maintains a healthy set of teeth into adulthood.
 We utilize modern methods and dental apparatus to make your child’s dental experience a fun and positive one.
 Looking to get dental sealants for your young one?
 Let us help you.
 Contact Dr. Engel today.